Candice Storey Lee

 A model student-athlete at Bob Jones High School in Madison, Alabama, she was named to the 2022 class of the Huntsville-Madison County (Ala.)
 Athletic Hall of Fame.

-Lee has been recognized by peers and media as one of the leading young administrators in college athletics.
-In 2024, she was the Sandy Barbour Nike Division I FBS Executive of the Year and she was also named Athletic Director of the Year at the Black Student-Athlete Summit in 2022.
 The Sports Business Journal named her to its college sports “Power Players” list in 2019, and Adidas named her to its “NEXT UP” class in 2018.
 In addition, Lee was the recipient of the John McClendon Scholarship for Black administrators in 2017.

 Lee has also built deep roots as a longtime fixture in the Nashville community.
 She currently serves or has served on the boards of directors for the Tennessee Sports Hall of Fame and Nashville Sports Council.
 She was named a 2019–20 fellow of the Tennessee Independent Colleges and Universities Association’s executive leadership institute and is a graduate of the 2012 class of Leadership Nashville and the 2012 Vanderbilt Leadership Academy.
 In 2021, Lee received Peabody College’s Distinguished Alumna Award.
 Members of Vanderbilt’s student-athlete advisory committee awarded Lee their inaugural staff appreciation award in 2022 in recognition of her leadership through the COVID-19 pandemic.

-During Lee’s time at Vanderbilt, student-athletes have won six team and two individual national championships in baseball (two), bowling (three), men’s golf, women’s tennis and women’s track and field.
+During Lee’s time at Vanderbilt, student-athletes have won six team and three individual national championships in baseball (two), bowling (three), men’s golf, women’s tennis and women’s track and field.
 Vanderbilt teams have also won more than 20 conference championships and tournament titles, including baseball, men’s and women’s basketball, bowling, women’s cross country, men’s and women’s golf, lacrosse, soccer, women’s tennis and track and field.
-Additionally, the football team has played in six bowl games since breaking a 26-year bowl drought in 2008.

 Lee’s commitment to a well-rounded student-athlete experience is evident in Vanderbilt’s academic record.
 In 2023-24, five Commodore programs recorded perfect APR marks.
 During the spring semester, Vanderbilt student-athletes posted a collective 3.44 GPA, the 29th consecutive semester with an Athletics GPA of better than 3.00.
 In all, 49 student-athletes had perfect 4.0 GPAs, while 189 made the Dean’s List.